altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

-~They were far apart but she could make it out in the distance~ ~A faintly yellow glow revealed the oak leaves more than the structure~ *She crested a hill and saw a sidewalk next to a small canal* ~A circle bridge twisted into the sky to her right - the same direction of the tree-house~ *She moved that direction - running on the sidewalk*
+~They were far apart but she could make it out in the distance~ ~A faintly yellow glow revealed the oak leaves more than the structure~ *She crested a hill and saw a sidewalk next to a small canal* ~A circle bridge twisted into the sky further down the way - the same direction of the tree-house~ *She moved that direction - running on the sidewalk*
 }
 {